Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Definitions and Terminology

-In the above definition, if every point in $a_{i} \in A$ in the time series represents a single value ($a_{i} \in \mathbb{R}$), the series is a \emph{univariate time series (UTS)}.
-If each point represents the observation of multiple variables at the same time point (e.g., temperature, humidity, pressure, etc.) then each point itself is a vector $a_{i} \in \mathbb{R}^{d}$ of length $d$, and we call it a \emph{multivariate time series (MTS)}: \begin{definition}[Multivariate Time Series (MTS)]: A multivariate time series $A=\left(a_1, \ldots a_n, \right) \in \mathbb{R}^{(d \times n)}$ is a list of $n$ vectors with each $a_i$ being a vector of $d$ channels (sometimes referred to as dimensions).
-We denote the $i$-th observation of the $k-th$ channel by the scalar $a_{k,i}\in \mathbb{R}$. \end{definition} Note that it is also possible to view a MTS as a set of $d$ time series, since in practice that is often how they are treated.
+Note that it is also possible to view a MTS as a set of $d$ time series, since in practice that is often how they are treated.
 However, the vector model makes it explicit that we assume that the dimensions are aligned, i.e. we assume that all observations in $a_i$ are observed at the same point in time or space.
 In the context of supervised learning tasks such as classification, a dataset associates each time series with a label from a predefined set of classes.

-\begin{definition}[Dataset]: A dataset $D=(X, Y)=\left(A^{(i)}, y^{(i)}\right)_{i \in [1, \dots, m]}$ is a collection of $m$ time series and a predefined set of discrete class labels $C$.
-We denote the size of $D$ by $m$, and the $i^{th}$ instance by series and its label by $y^{(i)} \in C$. \end{definition}
+\begin{definition}[Dataset] A dataset $D=(X, Y)=\left(A^{(i)}, y^{(i)}\right)_{i \in [1, \dots, n]}$ is a collection of $n$ time series and a predefined set of discrete class labels $C$.
+We denote the size of $D$ by $n$, and the $i^{th}$ instance by series and its label by $y^{(i)} \in C$. \end{definition}